kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/jaeger.md

 ---
 title: "Jaeger"
 description: >
-  This page describes how to configure Jaeger for Kiali.
+  This page describes how to configure Grafana Tempo for Kiali.
 weight: 1
 ---